jmagar/codeweaver/docs/project-scaffolding-guide.md

 After all packages and apps are scaffolded:
 1. Run `pnpm install` from the root to link all workspace packages correctly.
 2. Create your `.env.development` file from the example and add your secrets.
-3. Start the infrastructure: `docker-compose up -d`.
+3. Start the infrastructure: `docker compose up -d`.
 4. Push the database schema: `pnpm db:push`.
 5. Start the development server: `pnpm dev`.
 6. Visit `http://localhost:3000` to verify the application is running.